Bedour47/tic-tac-toe-game/README.md

 * not be able to continue playing once I win, lose, or tie for a round.
 * be able to play the next round.
 * not be able to play the next round in the middle of a round.
-* to be shown the scoreboard with a round number, player#1 score, and player#2 scores.
+* to be shown the scoreboard with a round number, player#1 and player#2 scores.
 * to be shown a message when I win, lose or tie when all rounds ended.
 * be able to start over a new game.